SchweizerischeBundesbahnen/api-principles/eventdriven/principles.md

 ### `MUST` Use Semantic Versioning
-Versions in the specification should follow the principles described by [SemVer](https://semver.org/).
+Versions in the specification must follow the principles described by [SemVer](https://semver.org/).
 Versions in queue/topic names are always major versions.
 Or in a more generic way: we avoid introducing minors or patches anywhere where it could break consumers compatibility.
 We explicitly avoid resource based versioning, because this is a complexity which an API should not reflect to its consumers.